 Q: How will I know if my information is involved?

 A: CU will send an email or regular mail notification to affected individuals on or after April 14.

 Q: What is CU doing for those affected?

-A: They will be provided credit monitoring, identity monitoring, fraud consultation and identity theft restoration.
+A: Qualifying individuals who have a social security number and a U.S. address will be provided credit monitoring, identity monitoring, fraud consultation and identity theft restoration.

 Q: Who is paying for monitoring services and what is the cost?

 A: Credit monitoring and identity monitoring services will be coordinated through University Risk Management.
 It will be provided at no cost to those impacted.